boyter/boyter.org/content/posts/brute-force-text-search-optimizations.md

 PASS
 ```

 I am not going to lie this is a far more impressive result than I expected.
-It appears no only does this technique save on memory it also is considerably faster to search across.
-While there is a one off cost on the initial construction in memory, for documents that aren't as long as Pride and Prejudice it's a small cost.
+It appears not only does this technique save on memory it is also considerably faster to search across.
+While there is a one off cost on the initial construction in memory, for documents that aren't as long as Pride and Prejudice it's a small one, and possibly worth it.